 Figure 11 shows the results in the same LE terms as before, again starting at age 25 (to avoid the data problems of children living in the parental home).
-On the one hand, over two-thirds of men and women in Canada's baby boom cohort can expect lives with "passable" or better GLT.
-But less than one-fifth of the baby-boom cohort's years, in aggregate, will be spent in "ok" or "good" GLT.
+As "bottom line" indicators, over two-thirds of men and women in Canada's baby boom cohort can expect lives with "passable" or better GLT.
+But not much over one-tenth of the baby-boom cohort's years, in aggregate, will be spent in "ok" or "good" GLT.